 - Database.
 In Magento 1, developers, admins and customers used the same database.
 This often resulted in database overload.
 Magento 2 has three separate databases – product data, checkout and orders and shares the load between them.

-Aiming to protect the data from loss, the Magento team facilitates the process via Data Migration Tool.
+Aiming to protect the data from loss, Magento facilitates the process via Data Migration Tool.
 Still, media files, storefront design and access control lists need to be migrated manually.
-Merchants can use a necessity to transfer the data to an upgraded store to clean up and optimize the database.
+You can use a necessity to transfer the data to an upgraded store to clean up and optimize the database.

 Now, let’s see how these migration components form the Magento 2 migration plan.